 - Cash: Coins and notes were once the only way to pay, and some small shops, market stalls, and ice cream trucks will still only accept cash.
 For this reason, it’s a good idea to carry a little cash.

-- Debit cards: Most people use debit cards, like your GoHenry card.
+- Debit cards: Most people use debit cards, like your GoHenry kids' debit card.
 You can use debit cards to take out cash from an ATM, pay in shops, use contactless, or make payments online.

 - Credit cards: Although credit cards look just like debit cards and can be used in the same way, the money that you use to pay is borrowed from the bank.

 - Online payments: We can now pay for things online when we enter our card details, and we can also use PayPal or Apple Pay, which are connected to our bank account or card.

 - Checks: Paper cheques aren’t as popular now that we can easily send money online, but sometimes people use them as a way to send money by post – some children might have got one in a birthday card!
 They’re safer than cash because they can only be used by the person whose name is on the cheque.
 Before you can spend the money, cheques have to be paid into your bank account.